 - Cohabitation occurs when two individuals dwell together in the same place as if married.

-- The determination of whether a “dating relationship” existed is to be based upon the following factors: the reporting victim’s statement as to whether such a relationship existed, the length of the relationship, the type of relationship and the frequency of the interaction between the persons reported to be involved in the relationship.
+- The determination of whether a “dating relationship” existed is to be based upon the following factors: the complainant’s statement as to whether such a relationship existed, the length of the relationship, the type of the relationship and the frequency of the interaction between the persons reported to be involved in the relationship.

 Taken from the Board of Regents Sexual Misconduct Reporting, Support Services and Processes Policy

 - Denial, believing that the abusive partner will change because of his remorse and promises to stop battering, or the abuse is not that serious

 - Alone, or lack of emotional support

 - Guilt over the failure of the relationship

 - Attachment to the partner, loving the person that they were before they were abusive

 - Fear of making major life changes

 In the case of dating violence and domestic violence, it is recommended that the survivor logs incidents with dates/times/witnesses, photograph injuries, seek medical care, etc. Be sure to keep this information in a place that it will not be found by the offender.